 Another Strong Choice from iRobot

 The Roomba 890 is yet another strong choice from iRobot.
 Cleaning performance on most debris and floor types was exceptional, scoring 100% on 9 out of 12 tests.
 The popularity of Roomba ensures there are an abundance of inexpensive replacement parts, which help keep maintenance costs low.
-The cost is slightly more expensive at $450, but the addition of the floor mapping feature, superior cleaning performance, and low maintenance cost still create a very solid overall value.
+The cost is slightly more expensive, but the addition of the floor mapping feature, superior cleaning performance, and low maintenance cost still create a very solid overall value.